-\textbf{Sequential revision:} Frameworks that utilize interactive reasoning at inference time in a sequential manner are employed for either self-refinement \citep{madaan2023self} or self-consistency \citep{wang2022self}.
+\textbf{Sequential revision.} Frameworks that utilize interactive reasoning at inference time in a sequential manner are employed for either self-refinement \citep{madaan2023self} or self-consistency \citep{wang2022self}.
 Self-refinement involves iteratively revising or adapting a model's responses based on previous outputs, prompting the model to intentionally reflect on its existing responses and correct any mistakes \citep{kamoi2024can}.
-Whereas works based on self-consistency often explicitly run multiple reasoning paths in parallel.
+Works based on self-consistency often explicitly run multiple reasoning paths in parallel.
 For example, \citet{wang2023selfconsistencyimproveschainthought} sample numerous independent chain-of-thought answers and select the most common answer.
 This aggregation of diverse reasoning paths significantly enhances the accuracy of arithmetic and commonsense QA by minimizing uncertainty. \citet{he2025enhancingllmreasoningmultipath} extend this idea: they spawn multiple ``reactive'' and ``reflection'' agent pairs, each exploring a different reasoning path, and then use a separate summarizer to aggregate them.
 Likewise, \citet{yang2025llmpowereddecentralizedgenerativeagents} build a decentralized multi-agent planner where each LLM agent maintains its own memory (a hierarchical knowledge graph) and communicates via structured prompts.
 They find that these collaborative agents reach goals with ~60\% fewer steps than a lone agent, underscoring the value of structured cooperation.

-Collectively, prior work shows multi-agent debate and collaboration can amplify reasoning abilities, but also highlights key failure modes: judges may be fooled by rhetoric and human-like dynamics can bias group outputs.
-Our work builds on these insights by examining exactly when and why debate among LLMs helps or hurts performance on a variety of tasks.
+Collectively, prior work shows that multi-agent debate and collaboration can amplify reasoning abilities, but also highlights key failure modes: judges may be fooled by rhetoric, and human-like dynamics can bias group outputs.
+Our work builds on these insights by expanding the analysis to heterogeneous debate settings, then performing a deep dive into the potential factors affecting when debate helps -- or hurts -- LLM performance on a variety of tasks.